 Fish are far better served by ingesting a complete diet based on their wild feeding habits and known nutritional requirements.
 Color enhancing foods should not be fed at the expense of other dietary requirements, so choose your food wisely.
 You do not have to feed the color enhancing fish foods exclusively to obtain results and in fact, the results can be amplified with dietary supplementation (including whole food).
 Protein, lipid, vitamin and mineral requirements of fish depend upon species, size, stage of sexual maturity, growth rate, environmental conditions, and dietary nutrient interrelations.
 Supplementing the diet with whole foods that offer both color enhancement and an exceptional nutrition profile (such as seaweed and krill) is always the best choice.

 It’s important to be aware that a food bringing out a fish’s color does not necessarily indicate that the fish is healthy.
 This can interfere with diagnosis or a visual assessment of an aquarium fish’s general well-being.
 If you are not feeding color enhancing fish foods, it is much easier to assess general health at a glance.
 I don’t feel that this is a reason to avoid feeding the color enhancing foods, but it is something to be aware of when you judge the overall health of your fish.
 Using a variety of foods for color enhancement provides other essential vitamins and minerals, which all comes together for a fish that both looks and is healthy.
-Our fish, aquatic snails and shrimp receive a full array of natural color enhancers and a balanced diet through Bottom Bites fish food.

 Note: Commercial color enhancing foods (flakes and pellets) have been known to tint aquarium water.
 I know an experienced breeder who was perplexed at why his water appeared ‘dirty’ all the time.
 He called the water supply department, did extra changes, etc, but could not figure it out.
 Then it hit him, he’d started using color enhancing fish food recently.
 He cut back on it and his water was clear again.